digital-ai/release-integration-sdk-workshop/part-2/lab-6-clean-deploy.md

 xl kube clean
 ```

-Note that in case if you are sharing cluster with others, do not delete the CR that is shared between all installations.
+⚠️Note that in case if you are sharing cluster with others, do not delete the CR that is shared between all installations.
-So you need to answer to `Should CRD be reused, if No we will delete the CRD digitalaideploys.xld.digital.ai, and all related CRs will be deleted with it:` with `Yes`.
+So you need to answer always to `Should CRD be reused, if No we will delete the CRD digitalaideploys.xld.digital.ai, and all related CRs will be deleted with it:` with **Yes**.

 With following example we are deleting installed resources along with PVC, only CRD remains on the cluster (example on the Azure):